aardappel/lobster/docs/source/language_reference.md

 general case, this has the syntax:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-var f = def(arg1, arg2): body
+let f = def(arg1, arg2): body
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You call these just like any other function, e.g. `f(1, 2)`.
-You must call them using a variable.
+You currently must call them using a variable (not any expression, not even a field).

 The full `function` syntax is infrequently used however, because most function values are created to be passed to other functions, and Lobster has a special